antonioribeiro/laravel-installer/README.md

 A Laravel 4 Install Script for Linux

-This script will install a working development structure of Laravel 4 with a basic Twitter Booststrap template.
+This Linux Bash Script will install from scratch a development environment (webserver, php, dbms, phpunit, node.js...), a Laravel 4 instance, a bunch of great Composer packages and configure it all so you don't have to.

 ### Motivation